S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Processes_and_Services.md

 ```
 get-process -Name "myprocess" | select *
+get-service -Name "myprocess" | select *
 ```
-This grabs all available information about a specific process
+This grabs all available information about a specific process or service

 ## get-ciminstance win32_process